Chart Color Schemes

 Girraween displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-Dwelling structure in Girraween, as evaluated at the latest Census held on 28 August 2016, comprised 45.7% houses and 54.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metropolitan area's 55.9% houses and 44.1% other dwellings.
-Home ownership in Girraween was at 22.2%, with the rest of dwellings either mortgaged (43.7%) or rented (34.0%).
-The median monthly mortgage repayment in the area was $2,435, while the median weekly rent figure was recorded at $460, compared to Sydney metropolitan area's $2,427 and $470 respectively.
-Nationally, Girraween's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+Dwelling structure in Girraween, as evaluated at the latest Census, comprised 45.7% houses and 54.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Girraween was at 22.2%, with the remainder being mortgaged (43.7%) or rented (34.0%).
+The median monthly mortgage repayment in Girraween was $2,435, higher than Sydney metro's average of $2,427.
+Median weekly rent in Girraween was recorded at $460, compared to Sydney metro's $470.
+Nationally, Girraween's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing